Spider-Scents/dbfuzz/README.md

 Instructions are included in this file.

+Note that you may have to update the cookies in the config file to allow the initial URL crawler to access authenticated pages, if they are not current.

 Configurations are already included for each of the example web applications.

 For example, docker/doctor has its configuration at docker/doctor/config_doctor.ini